abcminiuser/docker-dns-ad-blocker/README.md

 ## AD Blocking

-This image is using the blacklists created by [oznu/dns-zone-blacklist](https://github.com/oznu/dns-zone-blacklist) and [StevenBlack/hosts](https://github.com/StevenBlack/hosts).
+This image is using the blacklists created by [StevenBlack/hosts](https://github.com/StevenBlack/hosts).

 The DNS server works by returning ```0.0.0.0``` when a DNS lookup is made by a browser or device to a blacklisted domain. ```0.0.0.0``` is defined as a non-routable meta-address used to designate an invalid, unknown, or non applicable target which results in the browser rejecting the request.